 Your loving pet is sensitive to your feelings.
 If you are feeling anxious about the doctor's visit they will feel that.
 Help your pet feel at ease by calming yourself before you leave.
 Spend time before the visit to calm down with your pet.
 Go on a walk or play fetch to help both of you relax.

 By using these tips you and your pet can have a positive experience at the vet.
 The vet is full of professionals who want to help.
 Taking your animal to the vet is vital to their health.
 You can feel at ease knowing your pet is in good hands.

-Now that you know how to get your pet ready for the vet, feel free to call and schedule an appointment today at Brimley-Lawrence Animal Clinic!
+Now that you know how to get your pet ready for the vet, feel free to call and schedule an appointment today at Brimley-Lawrence or Bellamy-Lawrence!
 Our friendly staff will make sure you and your pet have everything you need for your first vet visit.